AlekseiMz/AlekseiMz/README.md

 ## 👋 About Me

 I am a passionate **Cybersecurity Analyst** with a strong foundation in network security, incident response, and threat detection.
-Transitioning from the video/post-production industry and hospitality, I am eager to apply my problem-solving skills and dedication to making the digital world a safer place.
+I am eager to apply my problem-solving skills and dedication to making the digital world a safer place.

 ---